briffy/PiscesQoLDashboard/README.md

 ## Change Log ##
 - v0.2.2
-  * Potential fix for miner height not displaying correctly and causing it show as perpetually syncing (thanks to fraggy2k).
+  * Potential fix for miner height not displaying correctly and causing it to show as perpetually syncing (thanks to fraggy2k).
   * Modified witness log output to better capture the full witness event.
   * Added uptime to the home screen.